MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/posteffectsinopeninventor.md

 ![Glow](/images/tutorials/openinventor/SoPostEffectGlow.PNG "Applied SoPostEffectGlow")

 ## Summary
-* Multiframe DICOMs can be rendered to be scene objects by converting them into WEMs first
+* Multi-frame DICOM images can be rendered to be scene objects by converting them into WEMs first
 * Open Inventor scenes can be augmented by adding PostEffects to scene objects

 {{< networkfile "examples/open_inventor/PostEffectsInOpenInventor.mlab" >}}